tocisz/homepage-data/posts_source/011-Programming-Xilinx-Spartan-6.md

 # Programming Xilinx Spartan 6

-In the [last installment of the blog](010-Learning-basics-of-Verilog) I was learning basics of Verilog and as a result I created simulation of cellular automaton.
+In the [last article](010-Learning-basics-of-Verilog) I was learning basics of Verilog and as a result I created simulation of cellular automaton.

 I have a board with Xilinx Spartan 6 FPGA to play with, so I wanted to program it